oturpe/jekyll-thumbnail-generator/README.md

 ### Bugs

-1. Deleting a thumbnail file from assets when jekyll is running in regeneration mode leads to Jekyll infinitely looping recreation.
+1. Changing something that regerates a thumbnail leads to page being regenerated twice.
+The reason is that thumbnails are included in Jekyll's watch, so regenerated thumbnail itself is detected.